OpenVisualCloud/Dockerfiles/README.md

 ## Development Images:

-The development images enable application compilation, debugging (with the debugging, profiling tools) and optimization (with the ptimization tools.)
+The development images enable application compilation, debugging (with the debugging, profiling tools) and optimization (with the optimization tools.)
 You can compile C++ applications with these images and then copy the applications to the corresponding deployment images for deployment.

 | Image | Description |
 | :-----: | :----- |